DeanP-R/MediTech_Automation_Bot/README.md

 ## How to use

   _To use this code, download the repository and upload the System_Project_Arduino.ino file to an Arduino Mega board.
 Make sure to include all necessary libraries.
   The system is designed to follow a line until it detects an obstacle, at which point it will use object avoidance to avoid the obstacle.
-It can also detect the colour of an object, lock and unlock a cabinet using an RFID tag, and provide audio feedback._
+It can also detect the colour of a line, lock and unlock a cabinet using an RFID tag, and provide audio feedback._

 ## Required Libraries